dringakn/gazebo_simulation/README.md

-# Gazebo Simulation Snippets
+# URDF Snippets for ROS+Gazebo Simulation

 ## Overview

-This repository contains a ROS package to assist in createing URDF model for robots to be used in Gazebo and RViz.
+This repository contains a ROS package to simplify the robot URDF model createion process for Gazebo simulation and RViz visulization using XACRO snippets.

 ## Introduction